Change your perspective to change your life

 It’s not enough to save though; you also have to have a plan and a purpose for your savings.
 The most successful people I know didn’t build wealth by tucking their money under a mattress or in a savings account; they found opportunities to put it to work.

-Carpe Diem (Seize the Day) is one of my favourite mottoes and one that’s particularly apt when it comes to facing fears and charting new paths.
+Carpe Diem (Seize the Day) is one of my favorite mottoes and one that’s particularly apt when it comes to facing fears and charting new paths.
 It’s a myth that the only way to build wealth is by leaping into a get rich quick scheme.
 Most of the wealthiest people I know built their wealth steadily and strategically over time.
 This is ironic when you consider how many people spend years waiting for their “big break”; that one idea, opportunity or lucky event that will catapult them into the big leagues.
 The reality is there are opportunities all around us to build wealth; we just need to have the knowledge and the resources to take full advantage of them and the commitment to stay the course.

 Related article: Building wealth is simple, not easy